-ST. GEORGE, Utah — Four years after the federal government under one president approved the right-of-way for a highway connecting Washington City with St. George, last week the feds under another administration reversed that decision saying the highway would violate environmental laws.
+ST. GEORGE, Utah — Four years after the federal government under one president approved the right-of-way for a highway connecting Washington City to St. George, federal officials under another administration reversed that decision last week, saying the highway would violate environmental laws.

-Now local and state leaders are fighting back but they’re also in a battle with groups that want to protect threatened animals and plants.
+Now, local and state leaders are fighting back while remaining in a battle with groups that want to protect threatened animals and plants.

-And more than 15 years after the Northern Corridor was first proposed, the fiery nerves on bth sides were as strong as ever in a town hall concerning the proposed highway in the Washington County Commission chambers.
+More than 15 years after the Northern Corridor was first proposed, the fiery nerves on both sides were as strong as ever in a Wednesday town hall concerning the proposed highway in the Washington County Commission chambers.

-“That’s bull (expletive),” Washington County Commissioner Victor Iverson yelled back after a constituent in the standing-room-only meeting accused him “trying to do away” with the Legacy Park fairgrounds while arguing he is pro-development.
+“That’s bull____!,” Washington County Commissioner Victor Iverson yelled back after a constituent in the standing-room-only meeting accused him of “trying to do away” with the Legacy Park Fairgrounds while arguing he is pro-development.

-And that continued to go back and forth and it wasn’t the only yelling match as the commissioners and Washington County Attorney presented their case for the highway and took questions for more than two hours.
+The dialogue continued back and forth, and it wasn’t the only yelling match as commissioners and Washington County Attorney Eric Clarke presented their case for the highway, taking questions for more than two hours.

-The Northern Corridor would be a four-lane highway making a more direct connection between St. George and Washington City.
+The Northern Corridor would be a four-lane highway creating a more direct connection between St. George and Washington City.

-Depending on which side someone talks to, the 2009 law signed by President Obama that created the Red Cliffs National Conservation area either mandated the Bureau of Land Management to approve the highway or consider it.
+Depending on which side someone is on, the 2009 law signed by President Obama that created the Red Cliffs National Conservation area either mandated the Bureau of Land Management to approve the highway or consider it.

 That question is at the heart of both a lawsuit by the environmental group Conserve Southwest Utah to stop the highway and a lawsuit by Washington County against the federal government for trying to stop it.